aRIA Currency (RIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 aRIA Currency Historical Price

-According to the latest data gathered on aRIA Currency live price page, the current price of aRIA Currency is 0.00625135USD.
-The circulating supply of aRIA Currency(RIA) is 1.16M RIA , giving it a market capitalization of $7.26K.
+According to the latest data gathered on aRIA Currency live price page, the current price of aRIA Currency is 0.00671111USD.
+The circulating supply of aRIA Currency(RIA) is 1.16M RIA , giving it a market capitalization of $7.82K.

 The aRIA Currency Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.